pmslepko/Data-Analysis-Portfolio/README.md

 ### Dashboard Preview
 ![alt text](https://github.com/pmslepko/Data-Analysis-Portfolio/blob/main/Historical%20Performance%20of%20Savings%20Portfolio/Historical%20Performance%20of%20Savings%20Portfolio%20preview.png)

+### Outcomes

+The analysis shows which financial instrument (FI) performed better than the others during the twelve years period.

+The best-performing FI was NASDAQ 100 which showed percentage change relative to money invested as high as 237%, beating S&P 500 which changed only 89% with VWRL catching on it's toes at 81%.

+Two worst-performing FIs were bank savings (16% change) and VFEM.L (-5% change!).
+Even though bank savings are at 16% relative change, it was surely eaten up by inflation and unprofitable.

+Please remember this is not a financial advice but an analysis of historical performance.

 ### Creation Process

 There were five main steps in the creation process of this dashboard: